Monday, December 1, 2025

 Pour Overs/Waves

-One notable difference between a wave and a hole is that the wave is less likely to be retentive and will generally flush a swimmer or boat after a flip.
+One notable difference between a wave and a hole is that a wave is less likely to be retentive and will generally flush a swimmer or boat after a flip.
 Riding the current into the face of a crashing wave, the current going under the backwash is exiting at surface level on the backside of the crest.

 The Downstream V

-Running the downstream V is the principal strategy for safely navigating Class II and III rapids.
+Running the "dark water" or downstream V's is the principal strategy for safely navigating class II and III rapids.
 It marks the path of least resistance where the river bed is deepest, helping you avoid hitting rocks or getting stuck in shallow areas.
+Downstream V's often lead into "haystacks" or "standing waves".

 Haystacks (Standing Waves)